grantcurell/grantcurell.github.io/docs/LLMs Explained/README.md

 **An Analogy**:

-Imagine you're in a spy in a room with multiple people having conversations.
+Imagine you're a spy in a room with multiple people having conversations.
 You're eavesdropping on one person (the "query"), but you also want to gather context from what everyone else (the "keys") are saying to understand as much as you can.

 - The **Q** (Query) is you asking: "Who in this room is relevant to what the target (query) is saying?"
 - The **K** (Keys) are the topics each person in the room is talking about.
 By comparing your query to each topic (taking the dot product of Q and K), you determine who is talking about things most relevant to the person you're focusing on.